 About

-Role highlights include Fiordiligi in Così fan Tutte (American Singers’ Opera Project), and the title role of Tchaikovsky’s Iolanta (New York Opera Theater).
-In concert, she has performed Marguerite in Faust, Antonia in Les Contes d’Hoffmann, and Liù in Turandot.
-Upcoming: Euridice in Orfeo ed Euridice with the New York Opera Forum.
+Role highlights include Contessa in Le Nozze di Figaro (Palisades Opera, NYOF, and New York Opera Theater), Fiordiligi in Così fan Tutte (American Singers’ Opera Project), and the title role of Tchaikovsky’s Iolanta (New York Opera Theater).
+Favorite French roles performed include Marguerite in Faust and Antonia in Les Contes d’Hoffmann.
+Upcoming: Liù in Turandot, Ilia in Idomeneo and Micaela in Carmen with the New York Opera Forum.

 Photograph by Michael Kushner